How To Build A Weekend Reset Routine That Refreshes Your Mind and Boost Productivity.

 3. Do A Load

 Lundry has a way of creating that little mountain and creating unnecessary stress when you're trying to get ready for the week.
-Do it that day you decide you want to binge your favorite show.
+Do it on the day you decide to binge your favorite show.

 Pro tip: Fold immediately and put away when done, so you can avoid that clean mountain on your bed.